Napa Cabbage Kimchi (Korean Baechu-Kimchi)

 Step 1: Wash the vegetables

 First, wash all the vegetables (cabbage, radish, carrot, onion, green onion, chives, garlic, and ginger).
-I do this by soaking them in a large pot or directly in the kitchen sink.
+I soak them in a large pot or directly in the kitchen sink.

 Step 2: Prepare the napa cabbage